cryptoeconomics-study/website/book/chapter-03.md

-# Chapter 3: Core Mechanisms in Cryptocurrency
+# Chapter 3: Proof of Work

 ## WORKING DRAFT

-###What is proof of work?

 There are many types of proof of work: memory hard, cpu hard.
 At its core, proof of work is a difficult puzzle that requires a costly expenditure in pursuit of a prize.